 Instagram is only trying to take these promotion methods from us, so our only option is to buy promotion for our posts.

 It’s hard to understand how important is the reach and impressions of the post if your living hood doesn’t depend on it.

 Try to imagine you’re a small brand.
 Newly starting fashion company.
 Instagram can be a great tool for promoting your store and earning some money.

 You need to get out there in order for customers to come to you.

 Old ways are no longer working and new ones cost more than the profit.

 So you buy promos for your posts.
-Your posts are shown to wider audience that is so fucking tired of all the adds so they are simply ignoring yours and you can’t blame them.
+Your posts are shown to a wider audience that is so fucking tired of all the ads so they are simply ignoring yours and you can’t blame them.